 “In a word ... yes, Captain,” Utek answered.

 Strojok stepped forward, his eyes falling on Foxwell.
 “Transgenesis is the means by which the Greys create optimal bodies native to a specific planetary ecosystem.
 By crossing humans with themselves a new species is developed bearing a physical body which is predominantly human, and with a consciousness that is predominantly Grey alien.”

 Doctor Rivera rose from his chair and loped around the conference table, standing next to Foxwell and Beta.
 “My apologies for the interruption, Captain, but I could not sit idle any longer.”
 He turned to Strojok and Utek, displaying a quizzical glance.
 “You stated earlier that your scientists have proof confirming transgenic experimentation.
 Can you provide that proof?”

 “Affirmative," Utek replied.
 She turned and nodded at the T’Vahl’s operations officer.

 Returning a confirming nod, the operations officer stepped back and opened the ready room door panels.
 “Bring in the specimen,” he shouted.

 Two Vulcan science officers, both wearing long, light gray coats with padded shoulders wheeled a medical stretcher into the ready room.
 The gurney's occupant was fully covered with a stretched polyester sheet which resembled aluminum foil.

 “Remove the covering,” Utek ordered.

 The Vulcan science officers stood on opposites sides of the wheeled gurney.
-Carefully rolling the silvery sheet from top to bottom, the specimen came into full view.
+Carefully rolling the silvery sheet from top to bottom, an adult humanoid species with superficial properties both human and Grey alien came into full view.

 Standing, the Stargazer crew members moved away from the conference room table and joined Foxwell and Beta.
 Staring in disbelief, they all gawked in morbid fascination at the entity resting on the mobile trolley.